fbpx

 Research

-The Food Webs and Water Quality Theme Research project is focused on developing a bioenergetic model that simulates food web responses under different environmental flow scenarios.
-The research also explores ecological responses to flow and watering events, and the trophic relationships between animals in the food web.
+The Food Webs and Water Quality Theme Research project focused on developing a bioenergetic model that simulates food web responses under different environmental flow scenarios.
+The research also explored ecological responses to flow and watering events, and the trophic relationships between animals in the food web.

 Learn about: